Fire-Dragon-DoL/boostit/README.md

   appending `utf-8` to the content-type independently of the configured value.
   I wasn't able to resolve this problem with the time allocated
 - Missing testing about headers to respect JSONAPI specification
+- A `PUT` request is not mentioned in the JSONAPI specification.
+Presuming an update request for `/current`, it should also provide an id on the top level object which doesn't make sense given the context of this project.
+  The ID would be the user id, which should not be needed execute a request on this HTTP API endpoint
+- JSONAPI expects request params to be in body and be inside a `data` attribute in a top-level object.
+This removes some flexibility from the API and it's difficult to implement with `warden` and `devise`.
+This part of the spec was not respected in the context of this project

 ### Stretch goals attempted
 - Devise was chosen to integrate OAuth.